vsching/weight-loss/README.md

 It took me a while to figure out the sleep part. *When we sleep we don't eat*.
 It is that simple.

 Moreover: we tend to binge and snack while not particularly hungry, but we never do it during sleep.
+So in order to [gain some weight](http://www.muscleexperts.net/best-mass-gainer-in-2016/), you should try to sleep lesser.

 Our sleeping time is our longest daily fasting time.